charlesbvll/cs-439-miniproject/README.md

 # Exploring optimization and regularization methods in Federated Learning

 Project for the CS-439 course (Optimization for Machine Learning).
+Check-out the description [here](docs/miniproject_description.pdf).

 ## Plan of action
 - [x] Get familiar with [Flower](https://github.com/adap/flower)